 Wet Hand Trimming

 Wet hand trimming is exactly what it sounds like: manually trimming recently harvested flower before any curing or drying occurs.
 This method of trimming is the most traditional—and many people consider it to be the best still.
 There should be minimal delays between the time of harvest and when hand-trimming occurs.

 Hand trimmers employ a hand-trimming tool that ideally captures the best qualities of scissors and branch cutters.
 The blades should be narrow enough to reach strategically within the inner reaches of the flowers, with a good spring action to make frequent clips in rapid succession possible.

 Removing all large leaves is the first objective—and this is generally the easiest part of the trimming job.
-After removing all of the intact, large leaves, the work gets more labor-intensive, with each flower requiring close scrutiny to painstakingly remove all excess leaves, taking all of the leaf at its stem if possible, or at the very least trimming them so they are reduced in size and in no way covering the frosty, trichome-covered calyxes of the bud, which is where most of the concentrated THC and CBD (the two main cannabinoids in hemp and marijuana) are found.
+After removing all of the intact, large leaves, the work gets more labor-intensive, with each flower requiring close scrutiny to painstakingly remove all excess leaves, taking all of the leaves at the stem if possible, or at the very least trimming them so they are reduced in size and in no way covering the frosty, trichome-covered calyxes of the bud, which is where most of the concentrated THC and CBD (the two main cannabinoids in hemp and marijuana) are found.

 Some companies prefer their trimmers to sit while working, but others allow standing if it leads to more expedient and productive performance.
 In some cases, you can even put your headphones in and listen to music or a podcast if it helps you focus and pass the time.